-OK, you aren’t a professional photographer, but you are attending some big event and want to remember the evening without light glares, out-of-focus faces, or dispersed focus.
-To avoid these mistakes and get great photos from that memorable party, Colorado Party Rentals gives the following four tips from the pros on how to take better photos.
+Ok, you may not be a professional photographer, but you are attending some big event and want to remember the evening without light glares, out-of-focus faces, or dispersed focus.
+To avoid these mistakes and get great photos from that memorable party, Colorado Party Rentals gives the following four tips from the pros on how to take better pictures.

 1. Capture The Story